nodeshift/nodejs-reference-architecture/docs/functional-components/message-queuing.md

 depend on the application.

 At this point our recommendation is:
-* if you need the highest possibe performance, are using an older version of Node.js (14.x or earlier) and can tolerate the risk on the maintenance side [node-rdkafka][] may still be your best choice.
+* if you need the highest possible performance or longest track record of production use and are using an older version of Node.js (14.x or earlier) and can tolerate the risk on the maintenance side [node-rdkafka][] may still be your best choice.